eugenioenko/interpreter/readme.md

 ### > [Try it out in playground!](https://eugenioenko.github.io/interpreter/)

+## Testing
+At-script employs Jasmine for unit testing to ensure code reliability and maintainability.
+The tests are organized in the /specs folder, allowing for easy navigation and management of test cases.
+However, the current test coverage needs improvement, and additional tests are encouraged to enhance the robustness of the framework.

 ## collaboration
 This project is designed with fun and discovery in mind.
 Typescript transpile to javascript making this interpreter be almost a js like language interpreter running on js.